ridge/tectonic-redocly/getting-started/iam/iam-getting-started.md

-# Getting Started with Identity and Access Management
+# getting-started with Identity and Access Management

 ## Overview
 This is a guide that will walk you through some basic use cases of identity and access management (IAM) in Ridge Cloud.
 See [IAM overview](../../docs/iam-overview/iam-overview.md).